ThunderKey/sudoku-solver/README.md

 # Sudoku Solver with Plugin System

-An interactive Sudoku solver built with Streamlit featuring a dynamic plugin system for custom solving algorithms.
+An interactive Sudoku solver featuring a dynamic plugin system for custom solving algorithms.

 ## Features